egking/egking_website/content/post/2021_11_11/index.md

 <figure>
 <img src="groupnews.png">
-<figcaption>Patricka, Jordyn & Dr. King, Andrew & Dr. King, and Enoch.</figcaption>
+<figcaption>Patricka, Jordyn & Dr. King, Enoch, and Andrew & Dr. King.</figcaption>
 </figure>

 Many of our lab members have had exciting news over the last year but I have not been keeping up with updating our lab news page.
 I could not be more proud of all of the amazing things they have accomplished, especially during a global pandemic.
 Some major highlights include: